ArturoVelasquez/multipleLED/README.md

-# multipleLED
+# multiple LED
-First aproach on controllng multiple LED using Arduino
+First aproach on controllng multiple LED using Arduino.